-The sound is classic will.i.am, and with his previous hitmaker Nicki Minaj, this song is set to be a hit.
-The song was released alongside another single featuring rapper Rick Ross, Hungry and is listed as number four in the list of singles from the latest album.
-With a funky beat and awesome feature, iTEM loves this track and hope Fergie brings more of this style to the table with Double Dutchess.
+The sound is classic will.i.am, and with the previous hitmaker Nicki Minaj, this surely set to be a hit.
+The track was released alongside another single, featuring rapper Rick Ross: Hungry.
+And is listed as number four in the list of singles from the latest album.

 Tyler J. Drinnen, is the Founder and Editor in Chief of iTEM MAGAZINE,